aevyrie/ezdiff/README.md

 A tiny forward automatic differentiation library for learning purposes.
 If you need something fully featured, check out [`hyperdual`](https://crates.io/crates/hyperdual).

+## Why does this exist?

+I wanted to learn how autodiff worked, and all the resources I found were either too academic, or too handwavy.
+The goal of this writep is to thoroughly describe how to implement forward autodiff, in the simplest terms possible.
+Hopefully someone else finds this useful.

 ## What is automatic differentiation?

 AutoDiff is a way to automatically calculate derivatives.
 AutoDiff is *not* symbolic (computer algebra) or numerical differentiation, instead it computes derivatives *at the same time* the regular values are being evaluated, using dual numbers.